Are you looking for an easy day trip from Munich or Nuremberg?

 Bamberg railway station is a 20-minute walk to Grüner Markt in the heart of the old town.
 Just follow the signs for Innenstadt from the station.

-Is Bamberg Worth Visiting for a Day?
+Is Bamberg Worth Visiting?

 With its magnificent medieval architecture, including a photogenic old town, a clutch of lovely churches and beer that will have you begging for another pint, Bamberg is a superb addition to any Germany itinerary.
 Furthermore, as the town’s must-see sights are very walkable, one day in Bamberg is enough time to hit the highlights.